dzchoi/Partition-problem-revisited/README.md

 }
 ```

-### Test program uploaded
+### Running test program

-Along with this document, there is `test.cpp` file, which will list possible subsets for all sums.
+Along with this document, there is `test.cpp` file uploaded, which will list possible subsets for all sums.

 ```
 $clang++ test.cpp && ./a.out 1 3 1 1 2 2